-In most cases, its best to limit allowances to materials only.
+To reduce risk, its best to limit allowances to materials-only for a specific material or product to be chosen.
 For example, with ceramic tile, the allowance should cover just the tile you pick, not the labor to install it.
 The fixed bid should also include the thinset, grout, membranes, and other setting materials.
 Only the unknown item, the tile itself, should be covered by the allowance.
 That leaves less uncertainty in the bid.

 Whenever possible, eliminate all uncertainty (and all allowances) by making product selections before the bidding process.
 That way, you will get real prices, not guesstimates.

 With regard to well drilling, ledge removal, and other high-ticket items, ask whether the contractor will do the job for a guaranteed price rather than an allowance.
 You may pay a premium for the security of a fixed price, but it might be worth it to you.